goutamyg/MVT/lib/tutorial/MVT_ONNX_TRT_Tutorial.md

 ---

 ## ONNX-Runtime Inference
 **Introduction**：[ONNXRUNTIME](https://github.com/microsoft/onnxruntime) is an open-source library by Microsoft for network inference acceleration.
-The accelerated *MVT* tracker runs at 70 FPS on a 12th Gen Intel(R) Core-i9 CPU!
+The accelerated *MVT* tracker runs at 70*fps* :zap: on a 12th Gen Intel(R) Core-i9 CPU.

 ### Installation
 For ONNX-Runtime-based inference on CPU, install